The algebraic cheap rebuilding property: Introduction

+Other applications of the Bootstrapping Theorem for the (geometric) cheap rebuilding property~\cite[Theorem~F]{ABFG21} include mapping class groups, certain Artin groups~\cite{ABFG21}, outer automorphism groups of free products of~$\IZ/2$~\cite{GGH22}, mapping tori of polynomially growing automorphisms~\cite{AHK22,AGHK23}, and inner-amenable groups~\cite{Uschold22}.

+The article~\cite{ABFG21} was the main inspiration for our work and we owe much to its ingenuity.
+Our starting point was to provide a more algebraic proof of Theorem~\ref{thm:SLd}.
+We reprove it in Remark~\ref{rem:arithmetic groups}.
+Apart from that, the motivation for our axiomatic approach is two-fold:

+First, to extend the scope of the method to unify existing and obtain new vanishing results.
+For example, while residually finite infinite amenable groups of type~$\sfF_\infty$ lie in~$\sfT_\infty$~\cite{KKN17} and in~$\sfH_\infty(\IF)$, it is not known if they satisfy the (geometric) cheap rebuilding property~\cite[Question~10.21]{ABFG21}.
+In particular, no general Bootstrapping Theorem with amenable stabilisers for vanishing torsion homology growth seems to be known.
+We make progress in this direction, when the stabilisers of vertices are amenable and the stabilisers of positive dimensional cells are elementary amenable (Theorem~\ref{thm:bootstrapping CWR intro}).

+Second, in future work we will combine the algebraic cheap rebuilding properties with the dynamical approach to (torsion) homology growth~\cite{LLMSU25}.
+This dynamical approach goes beyond the residually finite case and provides estimates for (torsion) homology growth in terms of dynamical systems.
+While our algebraic approach seems suitable for this, we would not know how to do this with the geometric approach.

-We introduce the sequences~$\sfCR_*$ and~$\sfCWR_*$ of classes of residually finite groups satisfying the \emph{algebraic cheap rebuilding property} and the \emph{algebraic cheap weak rebuilding property}, respectively (Definition~\ref{defn:CR}).
-These classes of groups are defined purely algebraically such that for all~$n\in \IZ$ and every field~$\IF$ the following inclusions hold:
+\textbf{The algebraic cheap rebuilding property.} We introduce the sequences~$\sfCR_*$ and~$\sfCWR_*$ of classes of residually finite groups satisfying the \emph{algebraic cheap rebuilding property} and the \emph{algebraic cheap weak rebuilding property}, respectively (Definition~\ref{defn:CR}).
+The definitions are purely algebraic; they require the existence of free resolutions and homotopy retracts of free chain complexes with quantitative control on ranks of modules and on norms of maps in terms of the index of subgroups along residual chains.
+For all~$n\in \IZ$ and every field~$\IF$ the following inclusions hold (Lemma~\ref{lem:CWR implies T}):